 Dick Vitale Pediatric Cancer Research Fund

 Pediatric cancers, also known as childhood cancers, occur in children and adolescents from 0-19 years old.
 While adults and children do share some cancer types, they are not treated in the same way.
 Because children are smaller and often still growing, they face unique challenges when diagnosed with cancer.

-More than 15,000 children and adolescents are diagnosed each year with cancer in the United States, and cancer is the leading disease-related cause of death for children over one year old.
+Cancer is the leading disease-related cause of death for children over one-year-old.
+In 2024, over 14,900 children and adolescents are expected to be diagnosed with cancer.
 The good news is childhood cancer research is working.
 Today, 85% of children with cancer now survive five years or more, a significant increase from the mid-1970s when it was 58%.
 While there is still more work to do, we are closer than ever to Victory Over Cancer®.

+Dick Vitale Pediatric Cancer Research Fund